caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Selecting appropriate priors on topology, branch length, and model parameters.
 - Devising an appropriate hypothesis proposal mechanism.
 If the new hypothesis $H^*$ is too different from $H$, it will tend to be rejected as $H$ becomes optimized.
 This will lead to an approximated posterior distribution that is too narrow, leading to overconfidence in a small set of hypotheses.
 If the steps are too small, then MCMC will tend to get trapped in local optima because they cannot find more distant better optima.
 There are several approaches to these challenges, including searches with multiple MCMC chains that take different step sizes.
 - The very early samples in the chain are not a good estimate of the posterior distribution, because the initial $H$ is not necessarily close to a peak in the posterior.
-The initial samples becore MCMC settles into a stable distribution are therefore discarded as part of a "burn-in" phase.
+The initial samples before MCMC settles into a stable distribution are therefore discarded as part of a "burn-in" phase.
 - Knowing when enough generations have been sampled to adequately approximate the posterior distribution.
 This is often evaluated by running multiple independent MCMC analyses and stopping them if and when they have converged on similar distributions.

+## Resources

+- A video introduction to Bayes Theorem: https://www.youtube.com/watch?v=HZGCoVF3YvM
+- The excellent MCMC robots by Paul Lewis: https://plewis.github.io/applets/mcmc-robot/

 <!--chapter:end:bayes.rmd-->